nola-a/mjpeg2http/README.md

 The token will be valid exactly for one access after that it gets invalid

 ## Warning
-* mjpeg2http should be used in private network because it does not use TLS connections
+* mjpeg2http should be used in private network because it does not use TLS connections.
+If you would like to use mjpeg2http while on a public network with TLS, you can try [stunnel](https://www.stunnel.org/).
 * token length must be exactly TOKEN_SIZE (see constants.h)